Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Feast of Tabernacles -- A Word Study

 This festival is to be a seven-day festival just as the Festival of Unleavened Bread.
 And as with the Festival of Unleavened Bread, the number seven is significant.
 It pertains to perfection and bringing to an end but, moreover, when this festival ends, the Feast of The Eighth Day begins, which pictures an ending of the old order and the beginning of the new.
-Dwelling in shelters is prophetic of the future, after the return of YEHOVAH God and His Messiah when Israel will again be established as a nation under the care and protection of YEHOVAH God.
+Dwelling in shelters is prophetic of the future -- after the return of YEHOVAH God and His Messiah -- when YEHOVAH's Israel people will again be established as a nation under the care and protection of YEHOVAH God.

 by B. L. Cocherell

-The basic meaning of the root word "hag" is "to keep a feast" or "to celebrate a holiday", and it usually refers to the three main pilgrimage-festival seasons that were to be kept in the place chosen by YEHOVAH God.
+The basic meaning of the root word "hag" is "to keep a feast" or "to celebrate a holiday", and it usually refers to the three main pilgrimage-festival seasons that were to be kept by the people of Israel in the place chosen by YEHOVAH God.

 In the nine usages of the phrase "hag sukkot", the word "hag" defines the Feast of Sukkot as one of the three pilgrimage-festivals of YEHOVAH God on which there is to be a celebration.
 However, the word "hag" does not define what is to be celebrated, whereas the word "sukkot" does define the exact thing that must be celebrated.